What Is a Carbuncle?

 It’s important to keep track of how long you’ve had the

 health issues, such as diabetes.
 Your doctor may want to run urine or blood

 How Is a Carbuncle Treated?

-mass is close to your nose, spine, or eyes, it is important to see a doctor.
+mass is close to your nose, spine, or eyes, it’s important to see a doctor.

 soaps may be suggested as part of your daily regimen.

 drained with a scalpel or needle.

-You should never try to drain a carbuncle yourself.
-There is a risk you will spread the infection.
+risk that you’ll spread the infection.
 You could also end up infecting your

 To decrease your pain and lower the risk of spreading the

 carbuncle several times a day.
 Leave it on for 15 minutes.
 This will help it

 - Keep your skin clean with antibacterial soap.